olilanz/RooCode-Local-Evaluation/README.md

 ### Roo Code's system prompt

 Now that you have a pretty good grip on alignment of hardware, LLM and context size, it is worth considering how we can make most out of the context we have.
 First things first.
 If you do not use MCP servers, you can disable them in the Roo Code configuration.
-This will omit all MCP specific instructions from the system prompt, which leads to sicnificant reduction of tokens.
+This will omit all MCP specific instructions from the system prompt, which leads to significant reduction of tokens.
 To do so, just uncheck the "Enable MCP Servers" checkbox.
 Removing the MCP related instructions reduced the system prompt for me from 51kb to 33kb:

 ![No MCP](media/disable-mcp.png)

-If you want to go even further with optimiztion, you can use a feature introduced in Roo Code 3.7.8, called "Foot Gun System Prompting", as announced on [Discord](https://discord.com/channels/1332146336664915968/1332795366218797116/1344781968356933703).
-You find it in the propt settings, in a advanced section:
+If you want to go even further with optimization, you can use a feature introduced in Roo Code 3.7.8, called "Foot Gun System Prompting", as announced on [Discord](https://discord.com/channels/1332146336664915968/1332795366218797116/1344781968356933703).
+You find it in the prompt settings, in a advanced section:

 ![Foot Gun System Prompt](media/foot-gun.png)

 You can remove instructions related to automated mode switching, which for me reduced the system prompt further to 28kb.

 If you want more, you can compress the instructions for tool calling, and thereby by save even more.
 You may want to follow GosuCoder's video, as he seems to be testing how you you can go.
-The video has link in the description section, so you can find his current minimalistic system prommpt:
+The video has link in the description section, so you can find his current minimalistic system prompt:

 [![Watch the YouTube video](media/gosucoder-foot-gun.png)](https://www.youtube.com/watch?v=mwJx5QI2c0o)

 Though, using the Foot Gon System Prompt also means that you will no longer benefit from future system prompt improvements, which come with Roo Code.
 You will have to maintain the system prompt on your own.
-Also note that oversimplification of the system prompt may cause the model to malfiunction with Roo Code.
+Also note that oversimplification of the system prompt may cause the model to malfunction with Roo Code.

 ### So, what is the solution when you put it all together?

 If your setup works with Roo Code and your local LLM, you are in luck.
 More likely, it will work for some things, while it will disappoint for others.
-As the behavior is not really deterministic, you may need to try a few times (belss the folks who made Roo Code's new Ckeck-point feature):
+As the behavior is not really deterministic, you may need to try a few times (bless the folks who made Roo Code's new Check-point feature):

-So if your setup struggles, cosider this:
+So if your setup struggles, consider this:

 - Changing to another model may make sense.
 But it may well be that the model is just poorly configured.
 So, if a model seems to work for someone else, but not for you, there might be a good explanation.